-The Rucker Family Society has, at present, over three hundred members.
-Their collective knowlege is the single most valuable resource to researchers who are seeking genealogical information.
+The Rucker Family Society has, at present, about two hundred and fifty members.
+Their collective knowledge is the single most valuable resource to researchers who are seeking genealogical information.
 The benefits of Society membership include:

 A newsletter subscription.
 This is a great place to submit queries to other researchers.
 Read about historical and modern Ruckers.
 Be the first to hear about new books and other research aids.